1jour1vin

 About the estate:

 Although Sylvain Fadat was born in Saint-Cloud, his family brought him back to the land of his ancestors in Montpeyroux a few months later.
-It is on this cool, untamed terroir—where limestone meets blue marl and volcanic influences—that he would go on to write a magnificent chapter in the history of winemaking.
-While his father juggled his research on woodcocks with tending his small plots of vineyards, Sylvain chose viticulture without hesitation.
-The new winemaker took over the family’s 5 hectares in 1989 and vinified the first four vintages in outdoor truck tanks.
-Through sheer hard work, the winemaker then built his cellar in 1993 and expanded his estate.
-He cleared the land to uncover new patches of vines, surrounding the family’s plots in the hamlet of Aupilhac.
-In 1998, a new chapter began with the planting of a unique vineyard: Cocalières, a high-perched amphitheater, a magnetic site with north-facing slopes, yielding wines born amidst the garrigue and woodcocks.
-In the meantime, the winemaking techniques have refined, and the wines produced have stood the test of time.
-The energy expended, the overflowing passion, the environmental respect in the vineyard, and the precision of the wines—which always express the nature of the place—can only be applauded.
-Sylvain Fadat, accompanied by his wife Désirée since 2000, is undeniably a leading figure in the region’s revival.
-The character and energy of the estate’s wines are the best testament to this unwavering commitment and renewed passion that make this beautiful Montpeyroux terroir shine.
+It is on this cool, untamed terroir—where limestone meets blue marl and volcanic influences—that he would go on to write a truly beautiful chapter in winemaking history.
+While his father divided his time between hunting woodcocks and tending to his small plots of vineyards, Sylvain chose viticulture without hesitation.
+The new winemaker took over the family’s 5 hectares in 1989 and vinified his first four vintages in outdoor truck tanks.
+Through sheer hard work, the winemaker then built his own cellar in 1993 and expanded his estate.
+He cleared the land to uncover new patches of vines surrounding the family’s vineyards in the hamlet of Aupilhac.
+In 1998, a new chapter began with the planting of a unique vineyard: Cocalières, a high-perched amphitheater—a magnetic, north-facing site—producing wines with a stony character born amidst the garrigue and woodcocks.
+In the meantime, the winemaking techniques have been refined, and the wines produced have stood the test of time.
+The energy invested, the boundless passion, the respect for the environment in the vineyard, and the precision of the wines—which always express the nature of the terroir—can only be commended.
+Sylvain Fadat, joined by his wife Désirée in 2000, is undeniably a leading figure in the region’s renaissance.
+The character and vitality of the estate’s wines are the best testament to this unwavering commitment and renewed passion, which bring this beautiful Montpeyroux terroir to life.

 Wine rated 2/5Wine rated 2/5Wine rated 2/5Wine rated 2/5Wine rated 2/5